Film Studies and History BA (Joint Hons)

 - We have a digital cinema with first-rate projection equipment and Dolby Surround Sound.

-- Our staff have many years of experience working in the media
+- Our staff have many years of experience working in the media, so can offer students practical guidance

 Studying History with us